rambasnet/Hacking-Notebooks/README.md

 # Hacking 101
 - Fundamentals of System & Network Exploitation
 - Hacking Tricks, Techniques & Tools
-- Based on: Hacking: The Art of Exploitation
+- Based on the book: Hacking: The Art of Exploitation by Jon Erickson

 # Requirements